spryker/spryker-docs/docs/scos/user/technology-partners/202009.0/payment-partners/ratenkauf-by-easycredit/integrating-ratenkauf-by-easycredit.md

 {% endinfo_block %}

-This article provides step-by-step instruction on how to integrate Ratenkauf by Easycredit payment into your project.
+This article provides step-by-step instruction on how to integrate ratenkauf by easyCredit payment into your project.

 To integrate Easycredit into a Spryker project, do the following: